vpetersson/redmine/README.md

  * -e "RUN_MIGRATION=True"

 This variable will trigger a migration to be run.
 This is useful for either the first time you start Redmine on an empty database, or if you've upgraded to a new version.
 Using this option for every start isn't recommended.

+ * -e "INSTALL_BUNDLE=True"

+Runs Bundle install before launching Redmine.
+This is useful for some plugins.

+## FAQ

+### How do I run plugins?

+First, make sure you have a plugin folder on the host, such as `/usr/local/redmine-store/plugins`.

+Next, mount the volume by adding:

+    -v /usr/local/redmine-store/plugins:/usr/local/redmine/plugins

+You should now be able to install plugins into this folder on the host.

+If your plugin requires additional rependencies, make sure to add `-e "INSTALL_BUNDLE=True"`.